Pregnancy And Baby Care >> Articles >> During Pregnancy

-Pregnancy Complications Second Trimester
+Pregnancy Complications in Second Trimester

 You may heave a sigh of relief the moment you hit the thirteenth week of your pregnancy.
 However, the joy ride doesn’t end here.
 The first trimester of pregnancy is not the only period that has pregnancy complications.
 Even the second trimester also carries potential complications.
 Here are some common pregnancy complications that may happen in the second trimester of pregnancy.